roheen781/east-india-cycling-main/content/Multi-activity Arunachal Pradesh.md

 disableComments = true
 weight = 8
 +++
-This particular cycle tour of Arunachal Pradesh takes us from the Namdapha National Park to the Acheso Valley which is where the road ends (If there were a road we would end up in China).
-In between the start and the end, one will traverse across varied landscape, terrain, road conditions and meet the all important tribes of this region.
-From the tropical forests of Namdapha and Kamlang to the cane and grasslands of the Acheso valley, everyday is a revelation.
+### Hike, Bike, Raft and Culture tour of Arunachal Pradesh: Eastern Arunachal unravelled

+This multi-activity tour of eastern Arunachal Pradesh takes us on bicycles, rafts and on foot across the watershed area of the Brahmaputra River valley.
+This region situated at the foothills of the Mishmi hills the eastern flank to the Himalayan chain, is the land of the Animist and Theravada Buddhist tribes.

+Authentic interactions, local cuisine, history and lifestyle of the tribes etc are our focus here.
+The cycling phase takes us across territories of six different tribes where as the hiking phase takes us away from civilization into two different and unique wildlife sanctuaries.
+This multi-activity tour of Eastern Arunachal Pradesh also includes rafting on the Dibang and the Lohit rivers, the easternmost tributaries of the Brahmaputra.